 Naomi Korn is one of UK’s leading experts in copyright, data protection and licensing supporting artists and cultural heritage organisations.
 She is the founder and Managing Director of Naomi Korn Associates and a visiting lecturer at University College London, the Kingston University Business School and City University.
 She is a CREATe Industry Fellow and an advisor on the National Lottery Heritage Fund Advisors Network.
 Together with Charles Oppenheim and Adrienne Muir, Naomi co-authored Information Law: Compliance for Librarians, Information Professionals and Knowledge Managers, published in 2020.
 In November 2020, Naomi was awarded the prestigious CILIP KM&I Walford Award for her outstanding contribution to Knowledge and Information Management.

-Jenny Lea, Director of Communications, joined the Whitechapel Gallery in 2015 and has worked for 20 years in arts communications in London and internationally.
+Jenny Lea, Director of Audiences and Communications, joined the Whitechapel Gallery in 2015 and has worked for 20 years in arts communications in London and internationally.
 Her experience spans both not-for-profit and commercial sectors, including The National Gallery, Tate and Phaidon Press.
 At the Whitechapel Gallery she leads the organisational audience development strategy and manages the Communications team who deliver all digital activity, media relations, advertising and design.

 Dr. Elena Marchevska joined LSBU in 2012, where she is an Associate Professor of Performance Studies in the School of Arts and Creative Industries, and the School’s Director of Postgraduate Research.
 She is predominantly interested in the relationship between performance, politics of migration and environmental humanities.
 Her approach to teaching, research and work prioritises an ethos that is collaborative and feminist in nature.